 - To help every young person reach their full potential and optimise their self-esteem

 - To encourage the whole community to develop and demonstrate a positive attitude towards special educational needs and disabilities

-- To encourage and support young people to participate in all decision making processes in relation to their education and that their views are taken into account
+- To encourage and support young people to participate in all decision making processes in relation to their education and take their views are taken into account

 - To follow a graduated approach to Special Educational Needs where appropriate actions are matched to the needs and wishes of each young person

-- To support the students in building the skills and attributes necessary to develop their independence
+- To support the students in building the skills and attributes to develop their independence

 - To promote equality and consideration for others